FAQ on print, design, reprographics,

 Vector art is complementary, and not necessarily always “better” than raster art.
 A real photograph can’t be vector art, that would be an illustration.
 Bitmap formats are best for images that need to have a wide range of color gradations, such as most photographs.
 Vector formats, on the other hand, are better for images that consist of a few areas of solid color.
 Examples of images that are well suited for the vector format include logos and type.

 With Adobes Creative Cloud you can now happy produce artwork in Photoshop knowing that type and images will maintain their quality.
 This of course has not always been the case.
-Only a few years ago you would have never create a business card in Word or Photoshop the quality would have been quite poor.
+Only a few years ago you would have never create a business card in Photoshop the quality would have been quite poor.
 Technology moves forward and today you can produce print ready artwork in Photoshop, edit images in Illustrator and produce websites in InDesign.
 Even Acrobat gets in the act.
 We would recommend that you use the correct application specifically designed for the job:-

 - Photoshop, Pixir Editor or perhaps GIMP